patchshorts/cgodwin.io/src/posts/designing-planning-for-business-requirements.md

 ### Integrity
 Data Integrity is required by regulations which focus on making data tamper-proof, but normally is simply a business requirement.
 You need your records to be consistent and reflect reality.
 Data Integrity is also about keeping it in that state.

-Ways in google cloud that you can promote and increase data integrity are to use ways to promote data integrity in google cloud are to use tools like Data Loss Prevention (DLP) and Data Encryption.
+Ways in Google cloud that you can promote and increase data integrity are to use ways to promote data integrity in Google cloud are to use tools like Data Loss Prevention (DLP) and Data Encryption.
 You should also enforce least privilege, use strong data encryption methods, and use access control lists.

 Colocate report data instead of drawing on active data.
 That way, if data is tampered with discrepancies exist directly within the app.
 The search for these discrepancies can be automated into their own report.